sethgggg/sd-webui-hunyuan-dit/README.md

 ### Installation

-1. You can install this extension via the webui extension downloader by copying the git repository.
+1. You can install this extension via the webui extension downloader by copying the git repository ```https://github.com/sethgggg/sd-webui-hunyuan-dit.git```

 ![install](examples/20240709-000053.jpg)